 4. Build Template Library

 You should have contract templates to cover the most common business use cases for your organization.
 The more templates you have at your fingertips, the less time you will need to spend customizing standard contracts and negotiating the same clauses over and over again.
 For instance, I have a long-form and short-form version of my Software-as-a-Service template.
+This article provides a great step-by-step outline on how to create harmonization across your contract templates.

 5. Create Intake Form